JJ/hoborg/text/text.md

 Ladies and gentlemen, our dear Fulgencio seems to be a bit under the weather today or just plainly fed up with telling stories, so it's going to be my pleasure to delight you today with the story of my life before the Call.
-No, Gummy Eddy, you've never hear this before, I promise.
+No, Gummy Eddy, you've never heard this before, I promise.
 It's all made up, I mean, this is the real deal.
 I haven't even started to drink today!
 Oh my, I haven't even started to drink today.
 Somebody buy me a drink, oh please.
 Captain Cabo?

 That's better.
-So, the story.
+So, it's my pleasure now to tell you the story.
 When I was a little boy...

-OK, OK, I will cut it short.
+OK, OK, please behave yourselves.
+I will cut it short.
 During the Civil War I was in the Glorious Confederate Army, so yes, what's with it?
 This was Florida, it was a confederate state, I was conscripted!
 I never had any slaves!
 I've